YaRissi/coolify-cli/HOW-TO-RELEASE.md

   - GoReleaser configuration issues

 ### Version Not Updating
-- Ensure you committed the version change in `cmd/root.go`
 - The tag must start with `v` (e.g., `v1.2.3`, not `1.2.3`)
+- GoReleaser automatically detects the version from the git tag
+- Ensure the git tag exists and is correct: `git tag -l | grep v1.x.x`
 - Check that the workflow has write permissions

 ### Install Script Not Finding New Version